Balotelli in scoring form as Marseille beats Amiens 2-0

 Balotelli had a headed goal ruled out for offside midway through the second half, following a video review.

+Monaco finally moved away from the relegation zone and into 16th place after beating Nantes 1-0.

+Portuguese forward Gelson Martins slid in at the back post to put Monaco ahead after 13 minutes.

-Later, Monaco continued its fight against relegation in a home match against Nantes.
-This week, Monaco vice president Vadim Vasilyev was sacked , the latest shakeup in a difficult season for the 2017 French champion.
+It was a welcome win for Monaco after vice president Vadim Vasilyev was sacked this week, in the latest shakeup in a difficult season for the 2017 French champion.

-In Sunday’s games, runaway league leader travels to face Saint-Etienne buoyed by an impressive win at Manchester United in the last 16 of the Champions League.
+Runaway league leader Paris Saint-Germain travels to face Saint-Etienne buoyed by an impressive win at Manchester United in the last 16 of the Champions League.

+Elsewhere, second-placed Lille needs to beat Montpellier at home to maintain its six-point lead over Lyon.
+Strasbourg is at Caen and Reims faces Rennes.